Page Reviewed / Updated - Jan. 2019

-CADI allows for Consumer Directed Community Supports (CDCS), which means it allows for consumer direction or self-direction, of certain services / benefits, such as vehicle and home modifications, and personal care services.
+CADI allows for Consumer Directed Community Supports (CDCS), which means it allows for consumer direction or self-direction, of certain services / benefits, such as vehicle and home modifications, as well as personal care services.
 This includes homemaker services, respite care, and assistance with day-to-day activities.
 Family members, such as adult children, may be hired given they are qualified for the necessary services.
 Spouses and other legal guardians are not eligible to be paid caregivers.

 This waiver is administered by the Minnesota Department of Human Services Division of Disability Services.

 To be eligible for this waiver, there are multiple criteria that must be met.

 Minnesota residents must be under the age of 65, and must require a nursing home level of care.
 Individuals must be certified as disabled by the Social Security Administration, or via the state medical review team.
 Depending on the level of disability, it may be possible that early-onset Alzheimer’s or another type of dementia could qualify an individual as disabled.
 The individual must also require a greater level of support than is offered via Medical Assistance (MA), which is the Medicaid program for Minnesota for low-income residents.